Hortensjaa/RustLogo/README.md

 Drawing history of lines to .svg file using svg library; images are saved in /images directory.

 ## Tests
+/tests
 Note to myself: next time create tests in /src subdirectories, to avoid a lot of imports and public objects :<.
-However, everything is tested at list for mvp.
+However, everything is tested at least for mvp.
-/tests

 # Todos
 - evaluation of more advanced expressions e.g. repcount * repcount / 30 (no idea how to parse it, for now i have workaround with changing to decimal)